Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Support Channels and Availability

-Phone: 0333 111 1234, available Monday to Friday 9am–5pm.
+Phone: 0333 111 1234, available Monday to Friday 9am to 5pm.
 No weekend support.
 No 24/7 helpline.
 No dedicated relationship manager for savings-only customers (unlike Allica, which assigns a relationship manager to all customers).

 For time-sensitive queries outside business hours, you will need to wait until the next business day.
-For most savings queries — rate confirmation, balance check, maturity date — the online portal provides self-service access without needing to call.
+For most savings queries such as rate confirmation, balance check, or maturity date, the online portal provides self-service access without needing to call.

 Help Centre and Self-Service Resources